The Basics of a Motor Carrier Number

 Possible Penalties and Sanctions

 Neglecting your MC number can lead to severe consequences.
-If your business is found operating without the necessary authority, or if your MC number is deactivated and you continue to operate, you may face hefty fines.
+If your business operates without the necessary authority, or if your MC number is deactivated and you continue to operate, you may face hefty fines.

 The FMCSA can also order your vehicles out-of-service, leading to operational disruptions and reputational damage.
 Hence, understanding the importance of maintaining an active MC number is crucial for any business planning to operate commercial vehicles in the U.S.